AaltoSciComp/scicomp-docs/triton/usage/libs.rst

 --------------------

-In general MKL and OpenBLAS are recommended since they both provide good performance on both the Xeon and Opteron nodes.
-Other BLAS libraries have various issues such as crashing when running on the incorrect node (e.g. running an Xeon optimized library on an Opteron node or vice versa), or poor performance.
+In general MKL and OpenBLAS are recommended since they both provide good performance on all the node types we have.
+Other BLAS libraries have various issues such as crashing when running on the incorrect node (e.g. running an Haswell optimized library on an Westmer node or vice versa), or poor performance.
 In particular, the Netlib reference BLAS has **VERY** poor performance and should be avoided at all cost.
 Use it only for testing or if you need to debug numeric output.
 As can be seen